-Students who have documented disabilities or suspect they have a disability that impacts learning may speak with the Disabilities Services Coordinator (DSC) to request a Reasonable Accommodation Plan (RAP).
-In order to receive classroom accommodations a student must meet eligibility requirements and complete the RAP application process.
+Students who have documented disabilities or suspect they have a disability that impacts learning may speak with the Accessibility Services Coordinator (ASC) to request a Reasonable Accommodation Plan (RAP).
+In order to receive classroom accommodations a student must meet eligibility requirements and complete the RAP request process.
 Forms and instructions are available on the NCC website.

-A student is required to update the RAP each semester and provide copies of the signed RAP to each instructor in every class in which they would like to use classroom accommodations.
+A student is required to update the RAP each semester and provide a copy of a current term plan to each instructor in every class in which they would like to use classroom accommodations.

 No classroom accommodations will be provided until the student gives the instructor a signed RAP copy with the current semester listed on the plan.
-Plans are not retroactive and start the date the student provides the RAP to the instructor, not the date the student and the DSC sign the plan.
+Plans are not retroactive and start the date the student provides the RAP to the instructor.